chenhaodev/care-journey-generator/README.md

 ----

-### prompt to generate a synthetic medical record for a cancer patient
+### Prompt to generate a synthetic medical record for a cancer patient

 Create synthetic medical record for a cancer patient.
 The medical record should be extensive, exceeding 12K tokens.
 Begin by crafting the initial segment and provide subsequent prompts to enable the continuation of data generation.